Activities at La Selva®

 La Selva are our Yoga Retreats.
 Our certified yoga

 instructor will lead you on a peaceful journey while at the same

 Walk to Silverio's House:

-Cross Garzacocha Lake to begin
+Cross Garzacocha Lake

 a two and a half to three hour walk on a rugged trail with some